Tool-MCoT: Tool Augmented Multimodal Chain-of-Thought for Content Safety Moderation: Methods

-In the selective tool use setting, the model learns to determine when and which tools to call.
-It is trained to bypass tool use for simple samples.
-For more complex samples, the model is fine-tuned to call the OCR tool for images with overlaid text, use the object detection tool for images with complicated layouts (\textit{i.e.}, has more than five detected objects), and always call image captioning tool, since it is the most powerful tool as shown in Table~\ref{tab:chatgpt_ablation}.
-The SLM is then fine-tuned on a multi-turn dataset that follows these rules, Figure~\ref{fig:tool_calling_conversation} shows an example of the multi-turn tool calling dataset.

-\textbf{Content Moderation.} The final stage involves deploying the fine-tuned Small LM for content moderation.
-During this phase, the SLM interacts with the Agentic Tool Framework, leveraging its newly acquired tool-use capabilities to gather insights from multimodal content.
+\textbf{Content Moderation.} The final stage involves deploying the fine-tuned SLM for content moderation.
+During this phase, the SLM interacts with the Agentic Tool Framework to gather insights from multimodal content.